 David Mildon QC’s practice covers a wide range of international arbitration, commercial litigation and dispute resolution.
 He appears as advocate and sits as arbitrator in arbitrations worldwide.
 He has been involved both as advocate and as expert determiner in a number of determinations in the international energy industry.
 He has also appeared in various roles in disciplinary proceedings in the insurance and financial services industries.
 His main fields of practice include oil, gas, and electricity arbitration and litigation, insurance, banking, shipping, international sale of goods and financial services.

-His work has included IPT, Landfill Tax, Climate Change Levy (CCL), renewables and carbon trading.
-He has appeared as advocate or arbitrator in diverse locations including Singapore, Hong Kong, Kuala Lumpur, Dubai, Paris, Geneva, Copenhagen, Budapest and Antigua.
-He has given papers on oil, gas and electricity related topics and on the interaction between expert determination and arbitration at international conferences and also on shipping issues at The London Shipping Law Centre.
+His work has included renewables and carbon trading.
+He has appeared as advocate or arbitrator in diverse locations including Singapore, Hong Kong, Kuala Lumpur, Dubai, Paris, Geneva, Copenhagen, Stockholm, Lisbon, Budapest and Antigua.
+He has given papers on oil, gas and electricity related topics and on the interaction between expert determination and arbitration at international conferences and also on shipping issues.

 - What others say